fadeoutsoftware/WASDI/docs/PythonLandsatTutorial.rst

        # Return the name of our NDVI create file
        return sNDVIOutputFile

-This tutorial shows an NDVI as a sample, but is clear that with this technique you can maniupalte L8 data to fit your needs.
+This tutorial shows an NDVI as a sample, but is clear that with this technique you can manipulate L8 data to fit your needs.

 Main Function
 -----------------